Super Mario Bros. Movie Props

 The maquette comes from Patrick Tatopoulos Studios.
 Tatopoulos is credited for working as a conceptual artist on the film.

-This is a chair back used by Dennis Hopper on the set of Super Mario Bros.
+This is the chair back that Dennis Hopper used on the set of Super Mario Bros.
 If Nintendo Power is to be believed, the movie’s stars sat and played the Game Boy and the Super Nintendo during breaks in filming.
 John Leguizamo’s autobiography tells another tale, however, one in which they drank bottles of scotch.
 To get through the making of the movie, Bob Hoskins and Leguizamo would routinely get drunk on the set.
 With enough effort, one can still smell the lingering tinge of hard liquor (and even harder regrets) embedded in the embroidery of this chair back.

 The next time you sit down to the film, if there is a next time, keep in mind that all of the principal actors that you’re watching were most likely inebriated during their scenes.
 Doing this makes the acting appear that much more credible.